 Whilst the adverse effects of drug interventions are the most commonly researched in systematic reviews (237/348, 68%), the adverse effects of surgical interventions are the next most popular type of intervention evaluated (80/348, 23%) (Golder, Loke, Wright, & Sterrantino, 2016; Golder, Loke, & Zorzela, 2013, 2014).
 Surgical interventions that are evaluated in systematic reviews include procedures that are very widely used such as caesarean section and breast reconstruction.
 At present no search filters for the adverse effects of surgical interventions are available.

-Search filters may not only be useful for librarians and information professionals.
+Search filters may be useful not only for librarians and information professionals.
 There are clinicians involved in surgical practice who are not expert searchers but would like a relatively efficient method of retrieving clinically useful information for their practice.
 Equally, policy makers as well as those who write guidelines need a simple way of accessing relevant material so that they can generate appropriate advice on the benefit:harm of surgical interventions and retrieve data that helps keep them fully informed of any risks.

 We therefore aimed to objectively identify high performing search terms and approaches for identifying relevant studies for surgical adverse effects with the ultimate aim of creating validated search filters for the adverse effects of surgical interventions in MEDLINE and Embase.